What is head hunter from Fat Head’s Brewery and Saloon outside of Cleveland Ohio?

 Answered by Amado Berg

 One of the first things that stands out about Head Hunter is its dry-hopping process.
-Dry-hopping is a technique where hops are added directly to the fermenter, after primary fermentation has completed.
+Dry-hopping is a technique where are added directly to the fermenter, after primary fermentation has completed.
 This allows for maximum extraction of hop oils and flavors, resulting in a more intense hop profile.
 And boy, does Head Hunter deliver in this aspect.

 The hop display in Head Hunter is absolutely immense.
-You'll find a plethora of piney, resinous notes that give the a distinct bitterness and a refreshing, crisp finish.
+You'll find a plethora of piney, resinous notes that give the beer a distinct bitterness and a refreshing, crisp finish.
 It's like taking a walk through a pine forest, with each sip transporting you to a different world of hop goodness.

 But it's not just pine that you'll find in Head Hunter.
 The beer also boasts a beautiful bouquet of grapefruit, citrus, and pineapple.
 These fruity flavors add a wonderful complexity to the beer, balancing out the bitterness and creating a truly harmonious experience for your taste buds.
 It's like a tropical fruit salad in a glass, bursting with juicy goodness.